Haile Plantation origins

-According to the book “Florida’s Antebellum Homes” by Lewis N. Wynne and John T. Parks, the cotton plantation was very successful, and Thomas Haile became a wealthy Florida planter as a result.
+According to A Guide to the Savage and Haile Plantation Ledgers, the cotton plantation was very successful, and Thomas Haile became a wealthy Florida planter as a result.
 His mother Amelia was the richest planter in Alachua County.

 “A strong supporter of secession and the Confederacy, Thomas Haile participated in the Civil War as a cavalry officer and his oldest son, John, served as a private.
 Following the war, Haile returned to Kanapaha to grow cotton.
 A disastrous harvest soon thereafter forced him to declare bankruptcy in 1868.
 His brother, Edward, purchased Kanapaha and some of the surrounding lands as well.
 In 1873 Ester Serena Haile inherited Kanapaha and the family lands.”